 The last two options usually come with some form of user tracking that companies add to the extension to create profiles for use in advertisement or to sell the data to other companies.

-Awesome Screenshot is a very popular Chrome extension.
-It has more than 1.3 million users and 45,000 ratings with the average rating being five of five on the Chrome Web Store.
+Awesome Screenshot was a very popular Chrome extension.
+It had more than 1.3 million users and 45,000 ratings with the average rating five of five on the Chrome Web Store.
 The extension is no longer available at the time of writing.

-It is a screenshot taking extension for Chrome that you can use to take part of or all of a page, add annotations, blur sensitive information and upload or share the screenshot afterwards.
+It was a screenshot taking extension for Chrome that you could use to capture part of or all of a page, add annotations, blur sensitive information and upload or share the screenshot afterwards.

-Lately, the company behind the product has added a price comparison component to it which it removed shortly thereafter again.
+The company behind the product added a price comparison component to it which appeared to be the first attempt at monetization.